apache/drill/_docs/configure-drill/020-configuring-drill-memory.md

     export DRILL_MAX_DIRECT_MEMORY=${DRILL_MAX_DIRECT_MEMORY:-"<value>"}

-{% include startnote.html %}If XX:MaxDirectMemorySize is not set, the limit depends on the amount of available system memory.{% include endnote.html %}
+{% include startnote.html %}If DRILL_MAX_DIRECT_MEMORY is not set, the limit depends on the amount of available system memory.{% include endnote.html %}

 After you edit `<drill_installation_directory>/conf/drill-env.sh`, [restart the Drillbit]({{ site.baseurl }}/docs/starting-drill-in-distributed-mode) on the node.